What is Antimicrobial Epoxy, and Does it Work?

 The most straightforward answer to this question is that the antimicrobial additive assists in maintaining a bacteria-free environment.

 Dirt and debris left on a floor that has been coated with epoxy can still harbor bacteria and act as a contaminant.
-Food debris and other foreign matter must be cleaned off and a maintenance or cleaning routine must be established to ensure a clean and safe environment for your epoxy floor.
+Food debris and other foreign matter must be cleaned off and a maintenance or cleaning routine must be established to ensure a clean and safe environment for your urethane cement flooring.

 To go further, and with the advent of COVID-19, cleaning routines have become more robust in many facilities where epoxy floors are typically installed.
 The routine use of isopropyl alcohol and other disinfectants will usually degrade acrylic paints but should not affect industrial epoxies.